AndyObtiva/glimmer-dsl-opal/README.md

 It finally happened!
 You can now live in pure Ruby land even on the web! (no need for JS, HTML, or CSS if you don't want to write any)

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [Opal](https://opalrb.com/) is an experimental proof-of-concept web GUI adapter for [Glimmer](https://github.com/AndyObtiva/glimmer) desktop apps (i.e. apps built with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)).
 It webifies them via [Rails](https://rubyonrails.org/), allowing Ruby desktop apps to run on the web via [Opal Ruby](https://opalrb.com/) without changing a line of code.
-Apps may then be custom-styled for the web with standard CSS.
+Apps may then be custom-styled for the web with standard CSS by web designers.

 Glimmer DSL for Opal webifier successfully reuses the entire [Glimmer](https://github.com/AndyObtiva/glimmer) core DSL engine in [Opal Ruby](https://opalrb.com/) inside a web browser, and as such inherits the full range of powerful Glimmer desktop [data-binding](https://github.com/AndyObtiva/glimmer#data-binding) capabilities for the web.